Active Advocates for CLSI and its Vision

 Chief Executive Officer, CLSI

 Glen Fine, MS, MBA, CAE, has been the Chief Executive Officer of CLSI since November 2004.
 Mr. Fine has the overall responsibility for the strategic, programmatic, administrative, marketing, and financial management operations of the organization; and for providing leadership to the Board of Directors and staff in formulating policy, developing and implementing strategy, and implementing programs.
-Mr. Fine holds a bachelor’s degree and a master’s degree in Clinical Laboratory Sciences from Temple University as well as an MBA from St. Joseph’s University, both located in Philadelphia, Pennsylvania, USA.
+Mr. Fine holds a bachelor’s degree and a master’s degree in Clinical Laboratory Sciences from Temple University as well as an MBA from St. Joseph’s University, both located in Philadelphia, Pennsylvania.
 He is also a Certified Association Executive (CAE) from the American Society of Association Executives (ASAE).

 Nancy L. Anderson, MMSc, MT(ASCP)